5 Things I Wish I Knew When I Started Photographing Weddings

-I started photographing weddings in 2013 when I graduated college.
+I started photographing weddings in 2013 after I graduated college.

 A local photographer took me under her wing and taught me SO much, but there’s still so much that can only be learned by doing it.